MyParcelCOM/docs/content/api/using-hooks.md

 Using the example from before, it would be possible to use two hooks:

 {{% expand "A hook for setting the service relationship if the destination is England" %}}
-This hook resource will only set the service of a shipment to England, but not the contract.
+This hooks resource will only set the service of a shipment to England, but not the contract.
 ```json
 {
   "data": {